-The curriculum and materials used for Campus CERT Basic Training are the same used for regular CERT Basic Training.
+Remind participants that the curriculum and materials used for Campus CERT Basic Training are the same used for regular CERT Basic Training.

 Trainers will therefore need Participant Manuals, Instructor Guides, slide sets, and all the standard props needed for regular CERT Basic Training.